10 Idea Generation Activities for Better Ideas

 Assumptions Envelope

-Before a project kick off or brainstorm meeting, ask everyone to write down their assumptions or preconceived notions on slips of paper.
+Before a project kick-off or brainstorming meeting, ask everyone to write down their assumptions or preconceived notions on slips of paper.
 You can either share these out loud or keep them to yourselves.
 Put the papers into an envelope as a sign that you’re putting these assumptions aside now.

 This activity helps surface concerns, release tension, and encourage people to come with an open mind.